KognitionAI/pilecv4j/README.md

 The `Utils` class has several methods for translating back and forth between Java's `BufferedImage`s and OpenCV `Mat`s.
 There is an attempt to preserve as much information as possible from the source images.
 For example, if the source image of a translation from a `BufferedImage` to a `Mat` has 5 16-bit channels, then the resulting `Mat` will have 5 16-bit channels.

 **Note:** Currently translating color images from `Mat` to `BufferedImage` only works with `Mat`s of 8-bit depth.

+### Image Reading and Writing

+Pilecv4j can read a wider range of images than OpenCV can directly.
+It can often preserve more of the source information in the resulting `Mat`.
+If you use Pilecv4j's `ImageFile` to read images from disk into a `CvMat` (see `ImageFile.readMatFromFile`), it will go through a series of fallbacks in the case that OpenCV's `Imgcodecs.imread` fails to read the file.
+The main fallback is to attempt to read the image using `javax.imageio` with an ordered set of third party (followed by built-in) ImageReaders.

+There's a custom `MJPEGWriter` which can take a series of JPG images and dump them into a playable `.avi` file.

+### Miscellaneous

+- Generalized Hough Transform - The package `ai.kognition.pilecv4j.image.houghspace` contains code for a [Generalized Hough Transform](https://en.wikipedia.org/wiki/Generalised_Hough_transform)
+- 3D Gradient Calculation - `Operations.gradient` will calculate the gradient of a 1 channel image.
+The results will include 3 images.
+The gradient magnitude in the x-axis direction in a 16-bit signed image, the gradient magnitude in the y-axis direction in a 16-bit signed image, and an 8-bit unsigned image that represents the gradient direction, with 0 being *up* and 127 being *down*.

 # Video Processing